-Employee motivation is key to an organisation’s success.
-It’s the level of commitment, drive and energy that a company’s workers bring to the role everyday.
+What is employee motivation?
+Well, apart from the key to an organisation’s success, it’s also the level of commitment, drive and energy that a company’s workers bring to the role every day.
 Without it, companies experience reduced productivity, lower levels of output and it’s likely that the company will fall short of reaching important goals too.

-If you imagine an employee with low levels of motivation, they are working at a slower pace, spending more time away from their tasks and possibly occupying themselves by surfing online or spending time on their phones.
-But most of all, they’re largely unfocused and aren’t putting their all into their work.
+Imagine an employee whose work motivation is particularly low.
+They're probably working at a slower pace, avoiding tasks, and spending time on their phones.
+But most of all, they’re unfocused and aren’t putting any energy into their work.

 This isn’t only wasting your resources but could have a knock-on effect to other employees, potentially holding back the entire company from producing work to the highest standard or meeting important targets.